kyverno/chainsaw/.release-notes/main.md

 ## 💫 New features 💫

 - Added a cleanup delay option to add a delay between the time a test ends and the time cleanup starts
+- Added support for overriding termination grace period on a per test basis

 ## 🔧 Fixes 🔧